Denmark in World War II

 Just over 3,105 Danes died as a direct result of the occupation.
-A further 2,000 volunteers of Free Corps Denmark and Waffen-SS, most of whom originated from the German minority of southern Denmark, died fighting on the Eastern Front while 1,072 merchant sailors died in Allied service.
+A further 2,000 volunteers of Free Corps Denmark and Waffen-SS, most of whom originated from the German minority of southern Denmark, died fighting on the Eastern Front, while 1,072 merchant sailors died in Allied service.
 Overall, this represents a very low mortality rate compared to other occupied countries and most belligerent countries.
 In addition to the volunteers of Free Corps Denmark and Waffen-SS, some Danes chose to collaborate during the occupation by joining the National Socialist Workers' Party of Denmark, Schalburg Corps, HIPO Corps and Peter Group (often with considerable overlap between the participants of the different groups).
 The National Socialist Workers' Party of Denmark participated in the 1943 Danish Folketing election, but despite significant support from Germany it only received 2.1% of the votes.
 In Denmark, the occupation period is known as Besættelsen (Danish for "the Occupation").

+Economic conditions in occupied Denmark differed from those in many other German-occupied territories.
+Danish industry and agriculture continued production throughout much of the war, partly due to trade agreements with Germany and the comparatively limited destruction within the country.
+Rationing of consumer goods, fuel and raw materials nevertheless affected daily life, and shortages became increasingly severe after 1943.
+A black market developed in major urban areas, particularly in Copenhagen, where ration coupons and scarce imported goods were traded illegally.

 A resistance movement developed over the course of the war, and the vast majority of Danish Jews were rescued and sent to neutral Sweden in 1943 when German authorities ordered their internment as part of the Holocaust.
+The rescue operation, carried out with assistance from fishermen, resistance members and ordinary civilians, transported approximately 7,000 Danish Jews and several hundred Jewish refugees across the Øresund to Sweden during October 1943.
+The episode has frequently been cited as an example of widespread civilian solidarity during the Holocaust in occupied Europe.

+Acts of sabotage increased significantly after 1942, particularly against railway infrastructure, factories and shipyards used by the German war effort.
+Resistance groups such as Holger Danske and BOPA carried out attacks in cooperation with the British Special Operations Executive (SOE), which supplied weapons and training to Danish operatives.
+In response, German authorities and Danish collaborators conducted reprisals, arrests and executions of suspected resistance members.

+Following Germany's surrender in May 1945, Denmark was liberated by British forces under Field Marshal Bernard Montgomery.
+The island of Bornholm remained under Soviet occupation until April 1946 after Soviet forces bombarded and captured the island from retreating German troops.
+After the war, Denmark prosecuted collaborators in a series of legal proceedings known as the retsopgøret ("legal purge"), during which thousands of individuals were investigated or sentenced for collaboration, treason or war crimes.